wp-plugins/ninjafirewall/readme.txt

 9. Event Notifications can alert you by email on specific events triggered within your blog.
 10. The firewall log displays blocked and sanitised requests as well as some useful information.

 == Changelog ==

+= 1.3.8 =
+* Added an option to customize the log format in Live Log (see "Live Log > Options > Log format").
+* Added a new HTTP response header: `Strict-Transport-Security`, to defend against cookie hijacking and Man-in-the-Middle attacks (see "Firewall Policies > HTTP response headers").
+* Updated security rules.
+* When importing NinjaFirewall configuration from another site, File Check configuration will not be imported.
+* Fixed an "Undefined index: php_ini_type" PHP notice during the installation process.
+* Fixed some minor typos and bugs.

 = 1.3.7 =
 * Added a new feature: "Live Log".
 It lets you watch your website traffic in real time.
 * Fixed a bug in the "Event Notifications" email alert: after an update, the name of the (re)activated plugin was missing.
-* It is now possible to create the ".htninja" optional configuration file in either the document root or its parent directory (see http://ninjafirewall.com/wordpress/htninja/).
+* It is now possible to create the ".htninja" optional configuration file in either the document root or its parent directory (see http://ninjafirewall.com/wordpress/htninja/ ).
 * NinjaFirewall will not block access to the TinyMCE WYSIWYG editor even if the option to block direct access to any PHP file located in the `/wp-includes/` folder is enabled (see "Firewall Policies" page).

 = 1.3.6 =